Chemical vapor deposition: Metals

 Other metals, notably aluminium and copper, can be deposited by CVD.
 As of 2010, commercially cost-effective CVD for copper did not exist, although volatile sources exist, such as Cu(hfac)_{2}.
 Copper is typically deposited by electroplating.
 Aluminium can be deposited from triisobutylaluminium (TIBAL) and related organoaluminium compounds.

 CVD for molybdenum, tantalum, titanium, nickel is widely used.
 These metals can form useful silicides when deposited onto silicon.
-Mo, Ta and Ti are deposited by LPCVD, from their pentachlorides.
-Nickel, molybdenum, and tungsten can be deposited at low temperatures from their carbonyl precursors.
+Mo, Ta, and Ti are deposited by LPCVD, from their pentachlorides.
+However, nickel, molybdenum, and tungsten can be deposited at low temperatures from their carbonyl precursors.
 In general, for an arbitrary metal M, the chloride deposition reaction is as follows: